dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/wfdev-diagnostics/wfdev002.md

 Any reference to <xref:System.Windows.Forms.DomainUpDown.DomainUpDownAccessibleObject?displayProperty=fullName> will result in warning `WFDEV002`.
 This warning states that <xref:System.Windows.Forms.DomainUpDown.DomainUpDownAccessibleObject> is no longer used to provide accessible support for <xref:System.Windows.Forms.DomainUpDown> controls.
 The <xref:System.Windows.Forms.DomainUpDown.DomainUpDownAccessibleObject> type was never intended for public use.

 > [!NOTE]
 > This warning was promoted to an error starting in .NET 8, and you can no longer suppress the error.
+For more information, see [WFDEV002 obsoletion is now an error](/dotnet/core/compatibility/windows-forms/8.0/domainupdownaccessibleobject).

 ## Workarounds